GESS I: Introduction to Renewable Energy Technologies

 The use of renewable energy has been captivating the world in the last decade seen by a steady rise in the interest of its usage in both the developed and developing countries.
 But the usage of one of the technologies depends absolutely on the availability of the renewable energy resource to be harnessed.
 This course takes you through the different existing RE resources and then focuses on the commercially viable existing renewable energy technologies and then appraising their suitability for different situations and different parts of the world.

-- Solar thermal technology
+- Solar thermal technology for water heating

 - Small hydropower

-- Grid integration of renewable energy sources
+- Grid integration of renewable energy

 Dr. Emilienne Tingwey